Subhadeep97/Serverless-Architecture/Assignment1.md

 B. Launch Two EC2 Instances
   In the AWS Console, search "EC2" and open the EC2 Dashboard.
   Click "Launch instances".
-  Choose the Amazon Linux 2 AMI (free tier eligible) or any other suitable AMI.
+  Choose the Amazon Linux 2 AMI or any other suitable AMI.
-  Select t2.micro as the instance type (free tier).
+  Select t2.micro as the instance type.
   Click Next: Configure Instance Details.
   Continue through the steps > Add Tags.